buggystick/missionary_calendar/README.md

 Test reports are uploaded as workflow artifacts so you can inspect failures directly from the pull request.

+To allow the workflow to access Heroku, add these repository secrets:

+- `HEROKU_API_KEY` – API key for a Heroku account that can create review apps
+- `HEROKU_PIPELINE` – the name of the Heroku pipeline hosting the review apps

 ## Development

 ### Prerequisites